GluuFederation/docs-ce-prod/3.0.2/source/authn-guide/customauthn.md

 This tutorial explains how to write an authentication interception script to implement a two-step out-of-band authentication using Twilio to send an SMS with a one-time password.
 At the end of this tutorial you should have a better understanding of how to write your own custom scripts.
 For reference, you can review the completed Twilio custom authentication script [here](https://raw.githubusercontent.com/GluuFederation/oxAuth/master/Server/integrations/twilio_sms/twilio2FA.py).

 !!!
 Warning:
-    Be aware that in case default authentication methods for oxTrust and oxAuth are set to "Default" on the "Default Authentication Method" tab of "Manage authentication page", you may lock yourself out of web UI by simply enabling an authentication script.
-    Please check [this page](../admin-guide/oxtrust-ui/#default-authentication-method) for full explanation
+    Be aware that while testing authentication scripts you may lock yourself out of web the UI.
+It's always advised to test authentication scripts in a separate incognito browser.
+If you do find yourself locked out, follow [these steps](../operation/faq.md#revert-authentication-method) to revert the authentication method.

 ## Suggested Development Environment